Trump's Tariffs and Their Consequences

 One way to avoid paying the tariffs on cars in America is to buy a Honda.
 Hondas are assembled in America; Hondas also have the highest percentage of American-made parts than any other car.
 This only applies to gas-powered cars.

-On example is ZF, a major manufacturer of transmissions.
+One example is ZF, a major manufacturer of transmissions.
 ZF has plants in the U.S., Mexico and Canada.
-A major part of a transmission is made in Mexico.
-It is sent to the U.S., where it is included in the finished transmission.
-The transmission is then shipped back to Mexico to be installed in most of the American cars produced there.
+A major part of its transmissions are made in Mexico.
+They is sent to the U.S. The transmissions are then shipped back to Mexico to be installed in most of the American cars produced there.

 American auto executives must be in shock (or very scared).
 The average cost of cars will go up at least $2,700, and more for big pickups and big SUVs (Barclay’s Bank).
 Barclay’s Bank analysts also estimate that tariffs “could wipe out…all profits” of the three American car companies.
 Or worse.
 Profits are a major source of investment capital.
 If this happens, it implies that the Big Three American car companies will not have the cash flow to invest in EVs.
 That means eventual extinction.

-Taxing big pickups and big SUVs plus higher gas prices strikes at the heart of the American way of life.
+Taxing big pickups and big SUVs plus higher gas prices plus tariffs on steel and aluminum strike at the heart of the American way of life.

 TESLA